sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>systemd-udev</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Rule-based device node and kernel event manager
+Short desc    : Rule-based device node and kernel event manager
 URL          : https://www.freedesktop.org/wiki/Software/systemd
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains systemd-udev and the rules and hardware database
+Descript     : This package contains systemd-udev and the rules and hardware database
              : needed to manage device nodes.
 This package is necessary on physical
              : machines and in virtual machines, but not in containers.
 ```